richfromm/Slackord/README.md

     flake8 slack2discord.py slack2discord

-You can automatically run both checks with `./check.sh`.
+You can automatically run all checks with `./check.sh`.
 GitHub is configured (via `.github/workflows/check.yaml` and [GitHub Actions](https://docs.github.com/en/actions)) to automatically run these checks on any PRs, to require the checks to pass before merging to `master`, and to